loaielhady/postgres_cluster/PostgreSQL_database_cluster/replication.md

 This document describes a simple primary → standby (primary-secondary) physical replication setup for PostgreSQL (Postgres).
 The primary handles writes and one or more standbys replicate the WAL stream and can serve read-only queries for read scaling or failover.

 ## Prerequisites
-- PostgreSQL installed on primary and standby (same major version recommended, 16).
+- PostgreSQL installed on primary and standby.
-- Network connectivity (TCP port 5432) from standby(s) to primary.
+- Network connectivity port 5432 from standby to primary.

 ## Overview of the steps
 1. Configure primary (`postgresql.conf` and `pg_hba.conf`) to allow replication.